OpenNebula/docs/source/intro_release_notes/release_notes/known_issues.rst

 .. prompt:: bash $ auto

     /usr/lib/one/ruby/opennebula/xml_element.rb:124: warning: Passing a Node as the second parameter to Node.new is deprecated.
 Please pass a Document instead, or prefer an alternative constructor like Node#add_child.
 This will become an error in a future release of Nokogiri.

+This is harmless and can be discarded, it will be addressed in future releases.